openservicemesh/osm/docs/patterns/egress.md

 # Accessing External Services

-This document describes the workflow to access services external to the service mesh cluster.
+This document describes the steps required to enable access to the Internet and services external to the service mesh cluster.

 OSM redirects all outbound traffic from a pod within the mesh to its sidecar proxy.
 Outbound traffic can be classified into two categories: